AdRuslan/AdRuslan/README.md

 # 👋 Hi, my name is Ruslan Adigamov!

-## :unicorn: I'm a junior Front-end developer from Moscow
+## :unicorn: I'm a batya Front-end developer from Moscow

 ## :student: Student of Moscow Polytechnic University